MarkJelic/TEC-1G/Z80Bus/TMS9918_Video-Card/KiCAD/README.md

 ## KiCAD Design Files

-Thw design is NOT quite finished.
+The design is NOT quite finished.
 3 more traces to go, then Gerbers will be released.